-Take the First Step Toward Joining the Liberty Family
+Take Your First Step Toward Joining the Liberty Family

 There are a lot of complicated processes in life — the college admission process shouldn’t be one of them.
 Neither should the financial aid process.

 So, great news!
-Once you apply to Liberty, you’ll receive an individualized Student Checklist that will guide you from admission to graduation and walk you through every form, process, and step along the way.
+Once you apply to Liberty, you’ll receive an individualized Student Checklist that will guide you through admission and walk you through every form, process, and step along the way.

 Want More Details?

-Liberty University is offering test-optional admission for Spring, Summer, and Fall 2021 applicants.
+Liberty University is offering test-optional admission from now through Fall 2023 acceptance.